-- 620 Wheat from the current year's crop, 0.5 gallon in a container labeled to show variety and yield. - 621 Barley from
+- 620 Wheat from the current year's crop, 0.5 gallon in a container labeled to show variety and vield - 621 Barley from the current year's crop, 0.5 gallon in a container labeled to show variety and yield.

+DIVISION 6021

-DIVISION 6021 4-H ELECTRIC
+4-H ELECTRIC

 - See General Rules applying to all 4-H Exhibitors and general rules applying to all exhibits other than livestock listed previously in this catalog. - Exhibits must be made based on the appropriate units in the 4-HCCS Electric Excitement project books, except Cloverbud only classes.
-Projects entered using Snap Circuits[®] kits will be disqualified. - 3.
+Projects entered using Snap Circuits® kits will be disqualified. - 3.
 All exhibits requiring bulbs must have the correct size. - 4.
-Use of molded plug-ins is not prohibited but is discouraged. - Any electric project observed or judged to be unsafe or potentially harmful to the public or surrounds will be disqualified immediately and disabled for further use.

-- 6. Effective strain relief should be provided for all wire to terminal connections.
-Knots. clamps, connectors, or staples are acceptable when used appropriately. - 7.
-Exhibitor is limited to one entry.
+Use of molded plug-ins is not prohibited but is discouraged. - Any electric project observed or judged to be unsafe or potentially harmful to the public or surrounds will be disqualified immediately and disabled for further use. - Effective strain relief should be provided for all wire to terminal connections.
+Knots, clamps, connectors, or staples are acceptable when used appropriately. - Exhibitor is limited to one entry. - 6.
+Exhibit must be limited in size to no taller than 24" and no more than $\frac{1}{2}$ sheet board. - 7.
+Cakes may be returned, based on the condition at the end of the fair. - 4-H identification cards must be attached to bottom right hand corner of sheet board.